Landscaping Tips

 Simple things like selecting native plants is a great place to start because they typically do not require much more water than what our climate allows for naturally.
 And they thrive in the wet winters and dry summers typical of our Mediterranean climate.

 In addition to using less water, native plants are generally better adapted to handle the pests in our area, they make great food sources for native birds, bees and butterflies, and they tend to require less maintenance.
-Zone 7 customers are eligible for our Water-Efficient Lawn Conversion Rebate [LINK TO REBATE PAGE].
+Zone 7 customers are eligible for our Water-Efficient Lawn Conversion Rebate.
 We encourage all of our customer to view the following links for native, water-wise landscaping inspiration and tips:

 General Landscaping Tips